Funding your degree - Kent and Medway Medical School

 My finances

-Learning how to manage your money at university is part and parcel of the experience.
+Learning how to manage your money at is an important part of being a university student.
 At KMMS, we are happy to offer help and advice on how to pay your fees, access financial support and even work out your budget.
-Please contact the Student Life and Wellbeing team with any questions.
+Please contact the Student Life and Guidance team with any questions.

 If you would like to get an idea of the cost of studying medicine with KMMS, you can visit our budgeting for student life page.